arunvarma3344/Next-Word-Prediction/README.md

 # Next-Word-Prediction
-To predict whether the personal loan will be approved or not based on various application information
+To suggest next word of a review for a user based on previous customer reviews